mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu rebuked hae, "Right and wrong has to mean something if our lives are to make any sense."

 "And you would know the difference?" thi asked pointedly.
 Linyu grasped Casra's hand and settled hae.
 "You think you're superior to everyone here – that you don't belong here.
 Everyone does.
 But we all came to this island as criminals under the laws of our people.
 Laws that can paint us however they want.
 Tell me, was it wrong for you to be punished for defending your bundmaman?
 Or was it right to send a dangerously violent man to a place where he posed no threat to anyone else?
 Does your life make any sense now that right and wrong has been decided for you?" thi paused to take a deep breath and wipe the moisture from hae cheek.
 "Shinna and Setre didn't choose to build things this way.
 They came to this conclusion by watching me fail to keep this place together.
 As our numbers grew, smugglers began showing up on our shores, promised things that I could never provide.
-Then Shinna brought antikan and used it to gain power over the addicted.
-Thi didn't know that the smugglers were running everything until their leader openly threw his support behind hae and the rest of Ulukoma followed in an instant.
+Shinna came to Ulukoma not too long afterward, armed with a recipe for antikan, and it rendered my process seem archaic, slow.
+My influence in Ulukoma went with it.
+I tried to warn hae about the smugglers' power, but Shinna didn't trust me.
+Eventually, they forced hae to make a decision that changed this island forever.
 They were so entrenched by then that nothing could have stopped them."

 "That's ridiculous.
 This whole island hangs on hae every word.
 Thi could have all the smugglers thrown into the ocean if thi wanted."

 "We would all starve to death if that ever happened," said Casra.
 "We don't have Ara to do our work for us here.
 There is no steam to cook with, no steel to build with.
-Kanosin is all we have to trade for some semblance of civility."
+Kanosin is all we have to trade for civility."
 Hae face was flush with stress and thi looked away to calm haeself down.
 "Everything here that isn't kelp and fish comes from the drug trade.
 The smugglers keep us alive and addicted so we can give them kanosin."

 "Then why stay here?" he asked.
 "Why not leave?"

 "Our people are still here.
 Setre is still here.
 Every person that lived here had a bond to everyone else.
 Raising children, falling in love, building the village – everything was done with an unbounded trust in each other.
 We accepted our divisions, our arguments; by working through them we accomplished great things.
-I cannot simply go back to being a Rudjani doctor as if this place isn't a part of me now.
+I cannot simply go back to the mainland as if this place isn't a part of me now.
 I cannot abandon my people.
 This is where I belong."

 "And your kaln?
 Is this a good place for hae?"

-"I've tried to convince Linyu to leave.
-Both with me and without me.
-Thi saw Shaki once.
-Setre took hae on a canoe back when the water wasn't sick with smugglers.
-But every day thi just laid in the bed of their inn room with the covers off and the listener in hae ear.
-It got to a point where thi was refusing food and losing hae sense of reality.
-Setre had to bring hae back."
+"Linyu," thi said as thi turned to hae and smirked, "likes to get into trouble.
+I told hae that guiding people to the shore was dangerous but thi still travels to Shaki with the prisoner ship every other day."

+Linyu butted in, "They need help," thi said.
+"They don't deserve to die."

+"Nobody deserves to die," Casra replied, "But if you did, I just couldn't live with myself."

+"Then come with me," Linyu pleaded.

+"You know why I can't," thi replied with a serious look on hae face.
+Kipnu could tell sense some unease in hae expression, but he wanted to know more.

-A sobering realization came to Kipnu that just as Casra said, there were many things he'd yet to uncover about this place.
-"So this place is home to the both of you," he said.
-"But why did you choose to hide out here in the middle of the forest?"
+"Casra, why did you choose to hide out here in the middle of the forest?"

-"The smugglers would highly prefer if I never came back," thi said.
+"Shinna and hae band of smugglers would highly prefer if I never came back," thi said.

-"And if Setre sent me to you," he said, "then I'm sure you have a plan that involves my 'unwavering spirit' in some capacity."
+"So they all think you're gone?
+Back in the mainland?"

+"I don't think they care," thi said.
+"To them, I am no more a threat than the stars that hide in the veil of Ulu.
+But they don't know yet that the stars also talk."

+Kipnu nodded at the expression.
+He had no idea what a star was.

-"Yes," thi said.
-"Setre and her spies risked their lives to pluck you from the fire in the hopes that you would return the favor."
+"Kipnu," said Casra with an eager voice, "there's something else I must ask you.
+Our spies risked their lives to send you here in the hopes that you would return the favor to us.
+Your help could help change this place back into something good."

 He hesitated, letting the weight of what she said pass.
 "I have only one goal in my life right now: to stop my bundmaman from being sent to hae death.
 Nothing else matters in this moment.
 If you were looking for someone to do your bidding, then I'm sorry but I have to decline.
 I will be off this island as soon as I can find a boat."